wwivbbs/wwiv/contributing.md

 * Actionable: Knowing what was expected vs. what actually happened is critical.
 * Not a duplicate: Please search the existing issues to see if this has already been reported
 * Versioned: Please indicate what version of the software you are using (a build number of jenkins, or sha of the repository if you built it from git.
 * Environmental: Please indicate the OS and version you are using.
-If you have multiple OSes avaialble knowing if this is specific to one operating system or version of operasting system is helpful.
+If you have multiple OSes available knowing if this is specific to one operating system or version of operating system is helpful.

 Yes, this is a lot to ask for, but the more specific bug reports are, the more quickly someone can grab it and fix it.
-As much (or as little) information you have helps, but the more the merrier and the more likely it'll get quicky fixed.
+As much (or as little) information you have helps, but the more the merrier and the more likely it'll get quickly fixed.

 ## Pull Requests